 The tool to achieve the density bonus is through a Residential Development Area (RDA) Plan, which opens up opportunities to provide additional affordable housing and residential uses overall.
-The developer is only eligible to create a RDA Plan and thereby opt for a density bonus in the following zoning subdistricts: neighborhood shopping (NS), local convenience (LC), and local industrial (LI) in the Corridor.
-The density bonus may not exceed the maximum heights established through the JP/ROX plan (see appendix D) and developments must incorporate design guidelines.
-There is over 1/2 million square feet of privately-owned land in the study area being used for warehousing/storage, repair garages, surface parking, auto salvage yards, or is vacant.

-Many of these areas might be opportunities to create a RDA Plan and provide additional 13 affordable housing to the Corridor.
+The developer is only eligible to create a RDA Plan and thereby opt for a density bonus in the following zoning subdistricts: neighborhood shopping (NS), local convenience (LC), and local industrial (LI).
+The density bonus may not exceed the maximum heights established through PLAN: JP/ROX (see Appendix C) and developments must incorporate design guidelines.
+The maximum heights are still being finalized and may increase to reflect both existing and/or new development and additional density bonus feasibility analysis.
+There is over 1/2 million square feet of privately-owned land in the Study Area being used for warehousing/storage, repair garages, surface parking, auto salvage yards, or is vacant.
+Many of these areas might be opportunities to create a RDA Plan and provide additional affordable housing to the Study Area.
 Approval of a RDA Plan requires a full public process which includes community meetings hosted by the BRA, a 45-day comment period, and public hearings in front of the BRA Board and the Boston Zoning Commission.
 If approved, the Mayor signs the RDA Plan, and it becomes the new zoning for the site.